ryanramsdell27/ryanramsdell27.github.io/src/pages/furniture/piano/piano_stand.md

 I hate the basic keyboard stand available from the stores, they are ugly utilitarian chunks of metal or particle board and lack the appeal of a traditional acoustic upright piano.
 So I made my own.

 # A Game of Limitations
 Mind you when I moved down here I fit everything I owned into my 2005 Cadillac STS and both of my parents.
 Re: I didn't bring much at all.
-Coupled with the fact I had $125 in my bank after the first months rent, I was working with limited funds and very few tools.
+Coupled with the fact I had $125 in my bank after the first month's rent, I was working with limited funds and very few tools.
 This whole project I completed with the following tools:

 - A cheap power drill
 - Hand miter saw